Hamatti/selfie-party/README.md

 ## How to run?

+Right now, this is built to be run on a local laptop in development mode.
+Main reason is to have one less thing worry about when people post photos to it: they don't end up in an online accessible server.
+They are saved in a local database/filesystem, displayed in a local browser session.

 ### Prerequisites

 You need to have [Python 3.7 or newer](https://www.python.org/downloads/), [virtualenv](https://virtualenv.pypa.io/en/latest/) and [sqlite3](https://www.sqlite.org/index.html) installed to run this program.